lsst-sqre/gafaelfawr/docs/arch/providers.rst

 The group membership will be taken from the user's team membership.
 See :ref:`github-groups` for more details.
 The scope of the token will be based on the group membership and the ``group_mapping`` configuration setting.

+LDAP and Firestore are not supported as sources of user metadata when GitHub is used as an authentication provider.

 .. _github-groups: